Superstition Mountains: History and description

-The mountains were once known in Spanish as Sierra de la Espuma ("Foam Mountains").
+The mountains were once known in Spanish as Sierra de la Espuma ("Foam Mountain").

 The range has a maximum elevation of 6,266 ft and prominence of 1,706 ft at Mound Mountain in the far eastern section of the range.

-The mountains are in the federally designated Superstition Wilderness Area, and include a variety of natural features in addition to its namesake mountain.
+The mountains are in the federally designated Superstition Wilderness and include a variety of natural features in addition to its namesake mountain.

 Weavers Needle, a prominent landmark and rock climbing destination set behind and to the east of Superstition Mountain, is a tall eroded volcanic remnant that plays a significant role in the legend of the Lost Dutchman's Gold Mine.
 Numerous hiking trails cross the mountains from multiple access points, including the Peralta Trailhead, the most popular.
 Peralta Canyon, on the northeast side of Superstition Mountain, contains a popular trail that leads up to Fremont Saddle, which provides a very picturesque view of Weavers Needle.
 Miner's Needle is another prominent formation in the wilderness and a popular hiking destination.
 Lost Dutchman State Park, located on the west side of Superstition Mountain, includes several short hiking and mountain bike trails.